Class 10 – Start Pandas

 1. Your are only allowed to add two lines of code to answer this question.
 Take your code from today where you read in Brian.csv and plotted the array.
 You can only add two more lines of code to your work from today to make the plot.
 Using two lines of code and your slicing nomenclature add an exclamation point.
 Remember in the file I had the background as 0’s and the writing as 1’s.
 You need to at least make a third color!.
 Then print it in a color of your choice using a colormap.
 My answer is below.
 Both answers are perfectly correct.
 I just wanted to add more color this year!
 To make the lines crisp I turned off interpolation.
 Here is the documentation.
 But in imshow you need to add the keyword argument interpolation=’none’ like we did in class. brian

 2. For part 2.
 Make a new csv file in excel and make it so you can print your name in more than one color.
+That means Your name must be in multiple colors (so at least 3 colors overall).
 So read in your file and make the plot.
 By plot it I mean show your name like I show my name!
 As a hint.
 I made my csv file in excel and I made the rows and columns smaller or changed the zoom so I could see the pattern I was entering.
-When saving a csv in excel using the ms-dos csv option seems to work the best.
+When saving a csv in excel the ms-dos csv option seems to work the best.
 When making the csv file name the csv file with your name.
+Make sure to upload your csv file with your homework.

 Class 08 – More Line Fitting

-We have done some line fitting and will do more (pdf=more-line-fit-2024).
+We have done some line fitting and we are going to do a lot more!
 Half the life of a scientist is taking data, plotting it, and looking for a correlation.
 Plus I want to make sure you can do this in your sleep.
 What we are adding now is we will start to read data from a file so we can handle much larger datasets.
 Today we are going to read in an excel file into Pandas which is the python library for line fitting and fit a line.
 We are going to look at GDP versus life expectancy.
 A common dataset in sustainable development.
 This is to the website where I got the the data but I also put the excel file on GitHub.
+Al\l files are here https://github.com/bmaillou/BigDataPython/tree/master/08-MoreLineFitting

 VIDEO